lambdaclass/cairo_native/docs/compilation_walkthrough.md

 2. Register all relevant MLIR dialects into the context.
 3. Load the dialects.
 4. Register all passes into the context.
-5. Register all translations (ex. to LLVM IR) into the context.
+5. Register all translations (e.g. to LLVM IR) into the context.

 <aside>
 💡 Registering doesn’t mean using, it means that later in the compilation